-- Crafting accessible on-ramps into broadband careers The Arizona Commerce Authority State Broadband Office will use various approaches to ensure subgrantees support the development and use of a highly skilled workforce.
-Our approach will include the following components: - I. Visible Entry Points: The State will encourage subgrantees to set easily identifiable "front doors" that potential workers can access.
-This will create welcoming platforms for entry, ensuring that individuals interested in broadband careers are met with clarity and support right from the start. - II.
+- 1. Crafting accessible on-ramps into broadband careers The Arizona Commerce Authority State Broadband Office will use various approaches to ensure subgrantees support the development and use of a highly skilled workforce.
+Our approach will include the following components: - Visible Entry Points: The State will encourage subgrantees to set easily identifiable visible entry points that potential workers can access.
+Examples of visible entry points include career fairs and established partnerships with institutes of higher education.

+4 https://des.az.gov/services/employment/apprenticeship

+- II.
 Tailored Education: Arizona recognizes that individuals may have varying skills and will encourage subgrantees to offer tailored educational programs.
 These programs will focus on bridging knowledge gaps and opening opportunities for career exploration within the broadband sector. - III.
-21st-Century Skill Development: Beyond technical knowledge, the State will encourage subgrantees to invest in developing critical soft skills like communication, critical thinking, and creativity, equipping individuals to meet the dynamic demands of modern employers.
+21st-Century Skill Development: Beyond technical knowledge, the State will encourage subgrantees to invest in developing critical soft skills like communication, critical thinking, and creativity, equipping individuals to meet the dynamic demands of modern employers. - IV.

-3 https://des.az.gov/services/employment/apprenticeship

-- IV.
 Experiential Learning: We will encourage subgrantees to facilitate opportunities for hands-on work experiences and immersive work-based learning, providing a practical edge to theoretical knowledge. - V. Life Skills and Resilience: Recognizing the challenges that young individuals may face, Arizona will encourage subgrantees to create or utilize programs that assist young individuals in life stabilization and resilience-building.
 This will empower them to navigate the potential hurdles of employment pathways confidently. - VI.
 Bridging to Postsecondary Opportunities: The state will encourage subgrantees to focus on postsecondary bridge programs, ensuring that those who wish to delve deeper into academic pursuits can seamlessly do so.
 Along with this, informed counseling will be available to ensure persistence and support in their postsecondary journey.